diku-dk/staffeli/subsets/README.rst

-Next, it would be great to record the point at which the subset was constructed, and enable to *compare* that, or the current version Staffeli to the subset, such that changes waiting upstream or downstream changes can be identified and dealt with.
+Next, it would be great to record the point at which the subset was constructed, and enable to *compare* that, or the current version Staffeli to the subset, such that the *diff*erences between upstream and downstream can be identified and dealth with.